-Chart 3A: Comparison of deaths registered in each week (see text for details)
+Chart 3A: Comparison of weekly measures of COVID-19 deaths (see text for details)

-Charts 4A and 4B are similar to Charts 3A and 3B, but plot the cumulative numbers of deaths, since week 13.
-They show that cumulative excess mortality has increased in recent weeks.
-Cumulative excess mortality remains slightly higher than the cumulative number of deaths where COVID-19 was mentioned on the death certificate, although this gap has narrowed to 223 in week 44.
+Charts 4A and 4B are similar to Charts 3A and 3B, but show cumulative numbers of deaths since week 13.
+For most of the period shown the cumulative number of excess deaths was higher than for the other two measures.
+However, the cumulative number of deaths where COVID-19 was mentioned on the death certificate is now higher than cumulative excess deaths.
+This is a consequence of excess deaths being lower than mentions of COVD-19 on the death certificate in recent weeks.

-Chart 4A: Comparison of cumulative registered deaths (see text for details)
+Chart 4A: Comparison of cumulative measures of COVID-19 deaths (see text for details)

 Charts 5A, 5B, 6A and 6B show excess deaths as a proportion of expected deaths by age band for each week.
 This tended to be higher for older age bands earlier in the pandemic.
 We do not show results for ages below 45 as the relatively low numbers of deaths at those ages means that estimates of expected deaths would be unreliable.
-Similarly, we no longer show a table of excess mortality by age band, as the figures have become more uncertain as the numbers of deaths have reduced.